josmar-crwdstffng/angular/aio/content/guide/user-input.md

 <div class="alert is-helpful">

-<header>This won't work at all unless you bind to an event.</header>
+<header>This will not work at all unless you bind to an event.</header>

 Angular updates the bindings \(and therefore the screen\) only if the app does something in response to asynchronous events, such as keystrokes.
 This example code binds the `keyup` event to the number 0, the shortest template statement possible.
-While the statement does nothing useful, it satisfies Angular's requirement so that Angular will update the screen.
+While the statement does nothing useful, it satisfies the requirement in Angular so that Angular will update the screen.

 </div>

-It's easier to get to the input box with the template reference variable than to go through the `$event` object.
+It is easier to get to the input box with the template reference variable than to go through the `$event` object.
-Here's a rewrite of the previous `keyup` example that uses a template reference variable to get the user's input.
+Here is a rewrite of the previous `keyup` example that uses a template reference variable to get the input from the user.

 <code-example header="src/app/keyup.components.ts (v2)" path="user-input/src/app/keyup.components.ts" region="key-up-component-2"></code-example>

 A nice aspect of this approach is that the component gets clean data values from the view.
-It no longer requires knowledge of the `$event` and its structure.
+It no longer requires knowledge of the `$event` and the associated structure.

 <a id="key-event"></a>